bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 But yeah, 10,000 is hard.
 The other thing is, the other problem is going to be communication.
 So like every query is 14 kilobytes.
-So 10,000 times 14 kilobytes is, you know, a lot.
+So 10,000 times 14 kilobytes is a lot.
 And then that's a lot of 140 megabytes to upload.
 So it's not going to be that feasible.